gaehlerm/SoftwareEngineering/README.md

 "If you automate a mess, you get an automated mess." — Rod Michael

-In this chapter we are discussing files depending on each other.
+In this chapter, we are discussing files that depend on each other.
 An inevitable evil.

-## The early days
+## The Early Days

 In the early days, people wrote code in a single file.
 This has several drawbacks.
-It’s very easy to lose the overview of the code and it is hard if you have to replace a part of it.
+It's very easy to lose track of the code, and it can be challenging when you need to replace a part of it.
 For example, if you found a faster library.
 Even worse, the library is only available as a binary.
-Then you can’t use it at all.
+Then you cannot use it at all.

-These are some of the considerations that made programmers split up their code into many files.
-But how do you tell the computer how to build up the complete code from these files?
+These are some of the considerations that led programmers to split their code into multiple files.
+How do you instruct the computer to compile the complete code from these files?
 Apparently, there are some solutions, but this is an ongoing discussion.

-In C++ the whole problem becomes even worse due to the compiler requiring the header files.
-It is possible to compile a C++ program with the command line for a single file but it becomes unbearable for bigger projects.
-If you use C++, it is inevitable for you to learn a build tool, for example cmake or meson.
+In C++, the problem becomes even more challenging because the compiler requires the header files.
+It is possible to compile a C++ program using the command line for a single file, but it becomes impractical for larger projects.
+If you use C++, it is inevitable that you learn a build tool, such as CMake or Meson.

-What all programming languages have in common are the import or include statements at the beginning of the files.
-Even with the build tools of C++ you still need those.
-They might bother you but at times they are quite handy.
-They are an indicator for some very bad patterns in your code.
+All programming languages have import or include statements at the beginning of the files.
+Even with the build tools of C++, you still need them.
+They might bother you, but at times they are quite handy.
+They are an indicator of some very bad patterns in your code.

 ## The dependency graph

-If you draw a plot with all the files as circles and how they import each other as arrows you should get a directed acyclic graph.
-The trunk of this graph is the file containing the main function, the highest level of abstraction.
-As you go up in the graph, the level of abstraction becomes lower.
+If you draw a plot with all the files represented as circles and their interconnections as arrows, you should obtain a directed acyclic graph.
+The trunk of this graph is the file containing the main function, representing the highest level of abstraction.
+As you move up on the graph, the level of abstraction decreases.

 // create a figure of this graph

-Now the first thing to look out for in this abstraction graph are two arrows pointing in opposite directions.
-This means that two files import each other.
-Depending on the language this may cause anything from normal behavior, undefined behavior, or errors.
-But even if it works, it is very bad design.
+Now, the first thing to look out for in this abstraction graph is two arrows pointing in opposite directions.
+This means that two files are importing each other.
+Depending on the language, this may result in anything from normal behavior to undefined behavior or errors.
+But even if it works, it is a very poor design.
 If you have mutual dependencies, there is no clear distinction between the levels of abstraction.
-It’s just a mess.
+It's just a mess.

-The simplest solution is fusing these files.
+The simplest solution is to merge these files.
 However, this is only a superficial fix.
-You really have to find out the relationships between the function and classes in the files.
-Maybe you can reorder them, maybe you have to rewrite the corresponding code from scratch.
+You really have to determine the relationships between the functions and classes in the files.
+Maybe you need to reorder them, or perhaps you have to rewrite the corresponding code from scratch.

-## Breaking up dependencies
+## Breaking up Dependencies

-Circular imports are not a common problem as they are easy to spot and experienced programmers don’t have such issues anyway.
-With good coding habits, circular dependencies won't show up.
-The much more common problem are too many dependencies.
-This makes the code become very sticky.
-It is very hard to give some numbers to quantify the problem, as it depends on a lot of factors.
-Breaking up a file is usually a good thing to do, but at the same time it increases the number of dependencies.
+Circular imports are not a common problem because they are easy to spot, and experienced programmers typically do not encounter such issues.
+With good coding habits, circular dependencies won't occur.
+The much more common problem is having too many dependencies.
+This makes the code very sticky.
+It is challenging to provide specific numbers to quantify the problem because it depends on numerous factors.
+Breaking up a file is usually beneficial, but it also leads to an increase in the number of dependencies.
 This is inevitable.
-As a rule of thumb, breaking a file into two is a good thing if the number of dependencies increases only a little and it should be reconsidered if the number of dependencies almost doubles.
-The later means that most code needs all of the code from this file, so it makes sense to have it all bundled together.
+As a rule of thumb, breaking a file into two is a good thing if the number of dependencies increases only a little, and it should be reconsidered if the number of dependencies almost doubles.
+The latter means that most code requires all the code from this file, so it makes sense to have it all bundled together.

-How you break up a file is the even harder question.
-Sometimes you can easily bunch the code into groups, other times it is very hard to tell what belongs together.
-You can certainly split some of the code into a new file if you broke up a class into two classes.
+How you break up a file is an even harder question.
+Sometimes you can easily group the code into clusters, while other times it is challenging to discern what belongs together.
+If you have divided a class into two classes, you can definitely separate some of the code into a new file.

-The most important step towards lower dependencies is focusing your code.
-Make sure that similar code fragments are located at the same location.
-Having database access spread all over the code is usually a very bad sign.
-The logic of your code should be concentrated at a few spots.
-Make all the database requests at once, as far as possible, and store the results in a data class instance.
-Afterwards you can pass around this class instance and there is no need to think about the database anymore.
-And just like that you got rid of many dependencies and at the same time you improved your code.
+The most important step towards reducing dependencies is to focus on your code.
+Ensure that similar code fragments are placed in the same location.
+Having database access spread throughout the code is typically a significant red flag.
+The logic of your code should be concentrated in a few key areas.
+Make all the database requests at once, whenever possible, and store the results in an instance of a data class.
+Afterward, you can pass around this class instance, and there is no need to think about the database anymore.
+And just like that, you have eliminated many dependencies while simultaneously enhancing your code.

-The hardest part is reducing the dependencies by improving the general structure of the code.
+The most challenging aspect is reducing dependencies by enhancing the overall structure of the code.
 Good code has simple logic, which in turn has few dependencies.
-This, however is quite tricky to achieve and even if I could, explaining it here would be barely possible.
+This, however, is quite tricky to achieve, and even if I could, explaining it here would be barely possible.

-## Circular dependencies
+## Circular Dependencies

-Usually, circular dependencies occur as two classes exchange data between each other.
-Class A needs data from class B which needs some data from class A in return.
-You should be able to tell whether class A or class B corresponds to the higher level of abstraction.
-Let’s assume class A is the higher-level class calling class B at some point.
-Now class B should never ever have to call class A. B is low level and knows nothing of the high-level class A. This leads to only one solution: class A has to call class B exactly once and hand over all the data class B needs to return the final result.
+Circular dependencies typically occur when two classes exchange data between each other.
+Class A requires data from class B, which in turn requires some data from class A. You should be able to determine whether class A or class B corresponds to the higher level of abstraction.
+Let's assume that class A is the higher-level class calling class B at some point.
+Now, Class B should never have to call class A. B is at a lower level and knows nothing about the high-level class A. This leads to only one solution: class A has to call class B exactly once and hand over all the data that class B needs to return the final result.

-Long story short: The high-level object calls the low-level object and hands over all the data required at once.
+Long story short: The high-level object calls the low-level object and passes all the necessary data at once.
 The low-level object returns the final result at the end of the calculation.
-This resolves the problem of circular dependencies and sorts out the levels of abstraction.
-The only tricky part is that the high level object does not know exactly what the low level object needs.
+This resolves the problem of circular dependencies and organizes the levels of abstraction.
+The only tricky part is that the high-level object does not know exactly what the low-level object needs.

 ### Example

-This example here is deliberately simple.
+This example is intentionally simple.
 I hope no one would write code like this.
 It's just to make a point.
 Here we have a circular dependency between the functions `a` and `b`.
-Apparently this makes the code much more convoluted and harder to understand than it had to be.
+Apparently, this makes the code much more convoluted and harder to understand than necessary.

 ```py
 def a(counter):